Huegoxaga/notes/sql/README.md

 ## Syntax

-The following SQL examples work for mySQL, variation for other SQL will be noted in the bracket.
+The following SQL examples work for mySQL, variation for other SQL will be noted

 - Check server version